-We can tell you right off the bat that a Graber Pole Building is going to cost a lot less than a conventionally built building.
+A Graber Building is going to cost a less than a conventionally built building.

-The savings is in the labor.
+A big part of the savings is in the labor.
 With a traditional construction project, almost half the charges are to pay the crew who work hard to build it.
-But the nature of pole buildings requires far less labor.
-You’ll find that the materials Graber Pole Buildings uses are about the same as other builders, both Pole Barns and conventionally built.
-And they are just as secure and reliable.
+But the nature of pole buildings requires less labor.
+You’ll find that the quality materials Graber Supply uses are about the same cost as other types of construction, but the design of the our buildings and efficient crews significantly reduce the costs.

-The three main things that affect the price of any pole building, garage, or horse barn are:
+The three main things that affect the price of any pole building:

 - The Size